Sameer-Pal/backend/README.md

 2. **Cache Memory for Faster Access**
    To further enhance performance, Redis is used for caching frequently accessed data, especially translations.
 The cache stores the translated FAQ fields (e.g., `question_hi`, `question_bn`, etc.), ensuring that they can be retrieved quickly without needing to call external translation APIs or database queries every time.
 This reduces latency and improves overall response time for the application.

+## Optimization

+**Sameer2319** and **Sameer Pal** are same accounts, **Sameerpal2319** is **github student developer pack enabled account** and **sameer pal** is my **personal account**,

+## GitHub Account Clarification
+The commits for this project are made from the Sameer2319 and Sameer Pal account.
+However, both Sameer2319 and Sameerpal2319 belong to the Same Person:

+Sameer-Pal – This is the account where my code repository is hosted.
+Sameer2319 - Vs Code is configured with this account.

+However, both accounts belong to me, and I can verify ownership if needed